pombredanne/dedupe-1/README.md

 Command line
      Usage: dedupe.py [options] whole_checksums [sorted_block_checksums]

 	Options:
 	  -h, --help            show this help message and exit -c TYPE, --checksum_type=TYPE
 	                        format of checksum in input file, where checksum TYPE is MD% or SHA256
-       -v, --dump_vectors
+	  -m BLOCKS, --min_blocks=BLOCKS
+	                        minimum number of BLOCKS that a file mush share to be considered a candidate for dedupe
-                             enables dumping of vectors to .vectors file for use with alternative analysis
+	  -v, --dump_vectors    enables dumping of vectors to .vectors file for use with alternative analysis
-       -s, --status          prints status information to console -d, --debug           logs information to console for debug purposes -g, --show_graph      displays sub-graphs to console for debug purposes
+	  -d, --debug           logs information to console for debug purposes -g, --show_graph      displays sub-graphs to console for debug purposes

 Generall Approach

 1) Gather whole-file and sub-file signatures (MD5).
 See above.

 2) Identify same-file dedupe candidates.
 Since file signatures were pre-sorted by signature, dedupes are simply sequences of files sharing the same signature

 3) Identify sub-file dedupe candidates
    A) Compute vectors (edge sets)